Paver Tips for Patios in Denver

 You’d be hard-pressed to find a more durable or attractive material than stone or brick.
 The same can be said for stone and brick pavers: they can take a licking.
 Durable as they are, paver patios still require a bit of maintenance and early spring is the best time to prepare your patio for the next several months of use.

-- Replace broken pavers.
+Replace broken pavers.
 If your patio is built from clay brick or concrete pavers, then finding new pavers to match the others shouldn’t be too difficult.
 Chipped, cracked, and split pavers offer invasive weeds and moisture a welcome home and contribute to buckling and further damage during winter’s freeze and thaw cycle.
 Remember, ice expands.
-Kona Contractors is Denver’s preferred source for patio pavers.
+Kona Contractors is Denver’s preferred source for paver patios.
 Check out their inventory for replacement pavers.